The information in this article applies to:

 What is causing this to occur?

-If you're unable to resolve this error, please use the Backup Entire Plan/Project tool to create a backup of the .plan file and all the associated files.
-More information on creating a complete backup of your file and all of its contents can be found by accessing the "Using the Backup Entire Plan/Project Tool to Send Files to Another User" article in the Related Articles section below.
+If you're unable to resolve this error, please use the Backup Entire Plan/Layout tool to create a backup of the plan file and all the associated files.
+More information on creating a complete backup of your file and all of its contents can be found by accessing the "Using the Backup Entire Plan/Layout Tool to Send Files to Another User" resource in the Related Articles section below.

-After a complete backup of the plan is created, please send this to Chief Architect Technical Support using the Online Support Center.
-More information on the Online Support Center can be found by accessing the "Using the Online Support Center" article located in the Related Articles section below.
+After a complete backup of the plan is created, please send this to Chief Architect Technical Support using the Technical Support Center.
+More information on the Technical Support Center can be found by accessing the "Using the Technical Support Center" resource located in the Related Articles section below.